Nice is where I stayed during my first visit to the French Riviera back in 2018, and again in 2019.

 The city has plenty of cultural and fun activities, delicious restaurants, and it’s in a prime position to make taking day trips to nearby cities a breeze.

-There’s so much to do in Nice and likely very little time to do it if you’re visiting on vacation, so save yourself time and energy by using this list to explore some of the best things to do in Nice.
+There’s so much to do in Nice and likely very little time to do it if you’re visiting on vacation, so save yourself time and energy by using this list to explore some of the best things to do in Nice, even if you only have one day there.

 With its shady, winding streets and tall old buildings, Vieux Nice (Old Nice) is easily my favorite part of the city.